-The department offers two degrees, three majors and two minors:
+The department offers two degrees, three majors and three minors:

 - Bachelor of Science in Mathematics